 Neptunbrunnen is a fountain in Berlin’s Mitte district, close to Alexanderplatz.
 It was designed by Reinhold Begas and constructed in 1880-81, based on a design by Ludwig Schaffrath.

-There are a few restaurants nearby that you can grab take-out from, or you can check out the tower and continue on to lunch somewhere close by.
+There are a few restaurants nearby that you can grab take-out from, or you can check out the tower and continue to lunch nearby.

 See Related: Best Affordable Castle Hotels